Massive-mode polarization entangled biphoton frequency comb

-It is discovered in ref.\cite{Christ2012} that a value $g^{(2)}$ relevant to $g^{(2)}(\tau)$ of the signal or idler photon of a photon pair in the pulse pump regime, is related to the number of effective mode of the photon pair.
-Here the effective mode means the Schmidt mode of continuous variable Schmidt decomposition~\cite{Parker2000,Law2000a}.
-Under the assumption of an uniform spectral amplitude, the relation between $g^{(2)}$ and the number of the effective mode $N$ is written by $g^{(2)}=1 + \frac{1}{N}$.
-A similar discussion is held in the cw pump regime~\cite{Luo2015} in which $g^{(2)}(0) \simeq 1 + \frac{1}{M}$ was derived with the assumption of the detectors having the finite temporal resolution, where $M$ represents the number of the cavity mode.
-These results look giving the same formula and have been applied for many experiments using pulse laser~\cite{Harder2013,Kues2017} and cw laser~\cite{Fortsch2013c,Shi2019,Seri2019}.
-Here we show another formula for the cw pump regime, which is independent of the temporal resolution of the detectors.
+Ref.\cite{Christ2012} reported that a value $g^{(2)}$ relevant to $g^{(2)}(\tau)$ of the signal or idler photon of a photon pair in the pulse pump regime is related to the number of effective modes of a photon pair.
+The effective mode indicates the Schmidt mode of continuous variable Schmidt decomposition~\cite{Parker2000,Law2000a}.
+Under the assumption of a uniform spectral amplitude, the relationship between $g^{(2)}$ and the number of effective modes $N$ is expressed as $g^{(2)}=1 + \frac{1}{N}$.
+A similar discussion is held in the CW pump regime~\cite{Luo2015}, wherein $g^{(2)}(0) \simeq 1 + \frac{1}{M}$ is derived with the assumption that detectors have a finite temporal resolution, where $M$ represents the number of cavity modes.
+These results yield the same formula and have been applied in many experiments using pulse lasers~\cite{Harder2013,Kues2017} and CW lasers laser~\cite{Fortsch2013c,Shi2019,Seri2019}.
+Here, we present another formula for the CW pump regime, which is independent of the temporal resolution of the detectors.